Cliff House Project

 Nov 21, 1903 Sheriff briefly takes control over debt

-1905 The steam train around Lands End is converted to electric streetcar operation
+May 27 1905 Steam train around Lands End converted to electric streetcar begins operation

 Sept 2, 1905 Francis McCarty demonstrates voice transmission using radio from Cliff House